wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 - Prevent stale and abandoned carts from piling up
 - Improve WooCommerce session performance
-- Apply smarter rules based on customers, cart value, and products
+- Apply smarter rules based on customers and products
 - Manage rules visually from the WooCommerce settings page
 - Import or export rules for fast setup and migration